finout-io/dashboard-cloner/README.md

 # Finout Dashboard Cloner

    This project is a Streamlit application that allows users to quickly clone dashboards to other accounts, maintaining all relevent widgets and placement.
+If you clone a dashboard with account specific virtual tags, unit economics and other metrics, the dashboard will clone successfully, but it will either show no data in those widgets or throw a warning on the dashboard that it was unable to load.
+For these cases, you will need to either delete the unnesesary widgets or edit them with the accounts metrics you cloned into.

    ![Alt text](assets/cloner.png "1")